MicrosoftDocs/azure-docs/articles/azure-stack/asdk/asdk-marketplace-item.md

 6. In the **Summary** blade, click **OK** to create the virtual machine.
 > [!NOTE]
-> The virtual machine deployment will take a few minutes to complete.
+> The virtual machine deployment takes a few minutes to complete.

 7. To see your new virtual machine, click **Virtual machines**, then search for the virtual machine and click its name.
     ![First test VM image displayed](media/asdk-marketplace-item/first-test-vm.png)